 - New for 2014: I’m running various Northampton UK-based writing courses.

 - June 2013: MeetUp Online Writing Group for writers in the Midlands, UK and beyond!
-There is a one-off fee (£5) for the in-person and online writing group to help towards the running cost of the site (not cheap: $150 a year).
+There is a one-off fee (£5) to help towards the running cost of the site (not cheap: $150 a year).

 Regardless of whether you are a new writer or have been multi-published, I would always recommend belonging to a writing group – you can always learn (and teach) something.

 I live in Northamptonshire, England and there are various writing groups in the county.
-I am involved in three: Chair of Northampton Writers Group (fortnight Thursdays), second-in-charge :) at Northampton Literature Group* (first Tuesday – the NLG also has a new blog!), and member of Towcester Writers Group (third Wednesday).
+I am involved in three: Northampton Writers Group (fortnight Thursdays), Northampton Literature Group* (first Tuesday – the NLG also has a new blog!), and Towcester Writers Group (third Wednesday).

 I have been a member of the Northampton Writers Group (NWG) since 2010, and Chair since January 2012.

 The NWG website is http://www.northamptonwriters.org.uk (calendar listed below) and also some of the group’s writing.
 Nick, our Secretary, who updates the website and tirelessly organises the long-running H.E.
 Bates Short Story Competition, does all the hard work so I plan to get more involved and hopefully spread the word a little more about our group, even if it’s just here on the internet.
 Membership to this group is £5 a year plus £3 per person per visit.
 First attendance is free.